 - Complimentary Water Taxi

-The perfect break for families or couples combining quality service and luxury accommodations with spectacular views of the Arabian Gulf.
-With a wide selection of entertainments throughout your stay, from musicians and live shows to all nearby daily attractions happening regularly on Palm Jumeirah, Rixos The Palm is one of the best five-star beach property treating you to every delight.
+The perfect break for families or couples, combining quality service and luxury accommodations with spectacular views of the Arabian Gulf.
+Rixos The Palm is the UAE’s only luxury multi-concept resort, situated in the most spectacular of lcoations.
+Offering a wide selection of entertainment throughout your stay, from musicians and live shows to all nearby daily attractions happening regularly on Palm Jumeirah, Rixos The Palm is one of the best five-star beach properties, treating you to every delight.

 Great hotel, clean, good food and lovely stafff

 Sharon Powell reviewing Rixos the Palm Dubai (14-Jun-2016)